Sign In / Sign Out

 Graduates attain broad-based knowledge in the basic aspects of speech, language and hearing sciences, which prepares them for graduate study in audiology or speech-language pathology, or potential employment opportunities in related health and behavioral fields.

-Speech and Hearing Science (BS)
+Speech and Hearing Science (

 Health Solutions, College of

 A major map outlines the degree’s requirements for graduation.

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.